aionlinecoursecom/Natural-Language-Processing-Projects/README.md

 The Customer Service Chatbot Using LLMs project delivers a scalable solution for automating customer support, enhancing customer satisfaction, and reducing response times with the help of cutting-edge NLP technologies.

-For more details and a hands-on experience, visit the [Customer Service Chatbot Using LLMs project](https://www.aionlinecourse.com/ai-projects/playground/customer-service-chatbot-using-llms) on [Ai-projects](https://www.aionlinecourse.com/ai-projects).
+For more details and a hands-on experience, visit the [Customer Service Chatbot Using LLMs project](https://www.aionlinecourse.com/ai-projects/playground/customer-service-chatbot-using-llms) on [AI Projects](https://www.aionlinecourse.com/ai-projects).

 ---
 ### **2. [Semantic Search System Using Transformers and Vector Database](https://www.aionlinecourse.com/ai-projects/playground/semantic-search-using-msmarco-distilbert-base-faiss-vector-database)**